MemoryMeld/MemoryMeld.github.io/_posts/2024-05-19-LSASS-Dumping-Windows11-Part1.md

 As EDR kernel drivers are restricted from hooking kernel-level functions, they required an alternative method to interact with the kernel for data retrieval.
 This blog provides a comprehensive overview of how EDR interacts with the Windows kernel: [https://web.archive.org/web/20231121022947/http://blog.deniable.org/posts/windows-callbacks/](https://web.archive.org/web/20231121022947/http://blog.deniable.org/posts/windows-callbacks/).

 EDR solutions can receive telemetry data via Windows kernel Ps callbacks.
 Windows permits kernel drivers to register callback routines, which are subsequently invoked when specific events occur, such as process/thread execution and termination, image loads, and registry operations.
 Enforcing kernel drivers to comply with an API and prohibiting modification of kernel memory is a sound practice.
-However, if an attacker can load their own kernel module into memory, they can spoof or conceal the data returned from the callbacks, effectively impairing the effectiveness of EDR solutions.
+However, if an attacker can load their own kernel module into memory, they can spoof or conceal the data returned from the callbacks, effectively blinding the EDR solutions.

 To mitigate this risk, Microsoft implemented Driver Signature Enforcement to prevent unauthorized kernel modules from loading and thwart the deployment of rootkits.